bingyuli/Crowd_shipping/README.txt

 then copy the war file in <Tomcat Installation Directory>/webapps.
 Restart Tomcat and access it in your browser through http://localhost:8080/Crowd_Shipping/faces/Home.jsp
 NOTE: Don't forget to add faces in URL else it will not be able to find the facelets path.

+This code is free to copy, reuse and distribute without any consent.
+You can also contribute to make it better by working with us.